UCLouvain-CBIO/QFeaturesGUI/README.md

 # scpGui

 `scpGUI` is a graphical interface for the scp package.
-Currently the app can be used to convert two separate tables (Input and Sample) to a QFeatures object.
+Currently the app can be used to convert two separate tables (Input and Sample) into a QFeatures object.
 This process is performed with the readSCP function from the scp package.

 ## Installation